-- ^a Department of Agriculture, Food and Environment, University of Pisa, via del Borghetto 80, 56124 Pisa Italy - ^b Interdepartmental Research Center "Nutraceuticals and Food for Health", University of Pisa, via del Borghetto 80, 56124 Pisa Italy - ^c Department of Pharmacy, University of Pisa, via Bonanno 6, 56126 Pisa Italy
+^aDepartment of Agriculture, Food and Environment, University of Pisa, via del Borghetto 80, 56124 Pisa - Italy ^bInterdepartmental Research Center "Nutraceuticals and Food for Health", University of Pisa, via del Borghetto 80, 56124 Pisa - Italy

+^cDepartment of Pharmacy, University of Pisa, via Bonanno 6, 56126 Pisa - Italy

-Received: December 29th, 2014; Accepted: XX, 2014
+Received: December 29th, 2014; Accepted: March 4th, 2015

 Ozone affects volatile organic compounds that protect plants from biotic and abiotic stress.
-In vitro Melissa officinalis shoots have been exposed to ozone (200 ppb, 3 h) in controlled environmental conditions: leaf pigments, membrane integrity and headspace composition have been assayed during fumigation and after the recovery period (3 h from the beginning of the exposure, FBE).
-At the end of the exposure, no injury has been observed in untreated and treated shoots, although an evident increase of lipid peroxidation was reported (+38.5 and +37.2% of TBARS levels in comparison with controls, respectively after 1 and 3 h FBE).
-The levels of total carotenoids significantly raised as normal response mechanism to oxidative stress.
-SPME-GS-MS analysis showed that, as a consequence of the fumigation, the trends of non-terpenoid compounds increased after 1 and 3 h FBE.
-This suggests that the concentration and the duration of the treatment have been enough to cause a breakdown of cells (as evidenced by increased TBARS levels) and involves an association between volatile products of lipoxygenase pathway (LOX products) and membrane degradation.
+In vitro Melissa officinalis shoots were exposed to ozone (200 ppb, 3 h) in controlled environmental conditions: leaf pigments, membrane integrity and headspace composition were assayed during fumigation and after the recovery period (3 h from the beginning of the exposure, FBE).
+At the end of the exposure, no injury was observed in untreated and treated shoots, although an evident increase in lipid peroxidation was reported (+38.5 and +37.2% of TBARS levels in comparison with controls, respectively after 1 and 3 h FBE).
+The levels of total carotenoids significantly rose as a normal response mechanism to oxidative stress.
+SPME-GS-MS analysis showed that, as a consequence of the fumigation, the trends in non-terpenoid compounds increased after 1 and 3 h FBE.
+This suggests that the concentration and the duration of the treatment were enough to cause a breakdown of cells (as evidenced by increased TBARS levels) and involves an association between volatile products of the lipoxygenase pathway (LOX products) and membrane degradation.

-Keywords: essential oils, leaf pigments, lemon balm, lipid peroxidation, micropropagation, oxidative stress, SPME-GC-MS, volatile organic compounds.
+Keywords: Essential oils, Leaf pigments, Lemon balm, Lipid peroxidation, Micropropagation, Oxidative stress, SPME-GC-MS, Volatile organic compounds.

-Volatiles are low-molecular weight lipophilic compounds produced by plants, mainly constituted by isoprenoids as monoterpenes and sesquiterpenes, with high vapor pressure at ambient temperatures [1].
-Due to their physical properties, these compounds easily cross cellular membranes and can be released into the surrounding environment [2].
+Volatiles are low-molecular weight lipophilic compounds produced by plants, mainly constituted of isoprenoids as monoterpenes and sesquiterpenes, with high vapor pressure at ambient temperatures [1].
+Due to their physical properties, these compounds easily cross the cellular membrane and can be released into the surrounding environment [2].
 Isoprenoids are constitutively produced by some plant families and stored in specific structures such as glandular trichomes or resin ducts [3].
 Volatile organic compounds (VOCs) play a role in many eco-physiological functions and facilitate multiple interactions between plants and environment, from attracting pollinators to protecting themselves from natural enemies such as pathogens and herbivores [1]).
 In addition, VOCs have important functions in protecting plants from abiotic insults, such as oxidative stress [4].
 Stress conditions may induce the synthesis of some volatiles that play important roles in atmospheric chemistry.
-During recent years, there has been a growing interest in assessing the atmospheric and ecological effects of ozone (O3) on VOCs emissions.
+During recent years, there has been a growing interest in assessing the ecological effects of ozone (O_3) on VOCs emissions.
 Isoprenoids affect the formation of O3 in the troposphere and, at the same time, they are readily oxidized by O3, thus resulting in a series of new compounds, e.g. isoprene [5].

 Ozone is an important air pollutant that causes many negative physiological and biochemical effects in plants [6], due to its strong oxidative potential.
-Denaturation of lipid membranes, alteration of stomatal conductance and photosynthetic process are associated to O_3 -stressed leaves [7].
-Protection mechanisms include the synthesis of antioxidant substances, like carotenoids, phenolics, as well as other secondary metabolites [8].
+Denaturation of lipid membranes, alteration of stomatal conductance and photosynthetic process are associated with O_3 -stressed leaves [7].
+Protection mechanisms include the synthesis of antioxidant substances, like carotenoids and phenolics, as well as other secondary metabolites [8].